sbettid/GPSClean/README.md

 ### Error detection

 The error detection step is based on a previously trained machine learning model.
-The model, based on a neural network composed by Bidirectional LSTM (Long-Short Term Memory) cells, was trained on a set of annotated GPS traces, namely traces on which the errors were explicitly marked using an ad-hoc developed web-based tool: [Track annotation](https://api.dawnets.unibz.it/).
+The model, based on a neural network composed by Bidirectional LSTM (Long-Short Term Memory) cells, was trained on a set of annotated GPS traces, namely traces on which the errors were explicitly marked using an ad-hoc developed web-based tool.

 The considered errors are the following: